Unlock Nature’s Best - Discover Our Range of

 • A close family member has varicose veins or spider veins

-You might be confused about the difference between spider veins and varicose veins.
+You might be confused about the difference between spider veins vs varicose veins.
 How do you tell them apart?
 Well, firstly, as we mentioned above, spider veins are damaged tiny blood vessels that appear just under your skin — whether capillaries or venules.
 On the other hand, varicose veins refer to damaged large blood vessels, particularly those that carry deoxygenated blood.
 Secondly, spider veins do not normally cause any harm to your health and are usually symptomless.
 In contrast, varicose veins engorge with blood, can twist and bulge out of your skin, and may cause you to feel discomfort and pain.

 Even though spider veins are not a significant cause of concern, focusing on the health of your veins by taking supplements and nutrient-rich products is still strongly advised.
 This is because spider veins may sometimes be an early warning sign of other vein conditions, such as chronic venous insufficiency.